GarinJTanner/mysql-usa-mapping/README.md

 A table holding every city and zip code in the United States, with their respective GPS coordinate.

 ## Counties
-A table of multipolygon blobs.
-Using latitude and longitude coordinates, they draw the outline of counties.
+A table of multipolygon 'blobs.'
+Using latitude and longitude coordinates, these blobs draw the outline of counties.

 ## Usergen
 Creates a table of random people.
-It will contain only a name, IP address and zip code for now.
+It will contain only a name, IP address and zip code until you run the next script.

 ## gps_from_zip
-Using the zip code, this procedure will assign a city, state, county and latitude/longitude coordinate to each user.
+Using the zip code, this procedure will assign a city, state, county and latitude/longitude coordinates to each user.